apoorvaaaa5/mini-projects/README.md

 # mini-projects
-This is place I will be uploading projects as I learn!
+This is the place where I will be uploading projects as I learn!